 - When you share your information with Visitors, those Visitors (by default) have Viewing Rights to your information.
 This will give them read-only access.
 If you don’t want someone to have viewing rights to your information, you must edit your Share Control to entirely disable sharing with that person.

 - If you want Visitors to be able to add and edit content in the information you've shared with them, you can give them Edit Rights.
-To set up Edit Rights, check the box "Can Edit" next to their Account Name or the Share Group's name in the Share Control.
+To set up Edit Rights, check the box "Can Edit" next to their Account Name or the Share Group's name in the Share Control or click on the "Can Edit" checkbox at the top of the column to give everyone Edit Rights.
 To give someone Edit Rights for a calendar, both you and the person you want to share with must have paid accounts; shared calendar editing is not included in free Basic accounts.

 To give just Add-Only Rights in Calendars (like Edit Rights, but they can't change or remove anything that's already there—just add new Events) to people, purchase our “Self-Book” Calendar feature.